EnnerG/EnnerG-Theater-Seat-Selector/README.md

-# 🎬 Cinema Seat Selector — Version 1.0
+# 🎬 EnerG Theater Seat Selector — Version 1.0

 A modern, responsive, and interactive cinema seat selection interface built with **HTML, CSS, and JavaScript**.
 Designed with a clean, minimalist aesthetic and a mobile‑native UX inspired by real ticketing platforms.